bx3/shannon_cpp/README.md

 	* follow instrctions from [JellyFish](http://www.cbcb.umd.edu/software/jellyfish/)
 * Install boost library (May be the most painful part if you have an old one on system, cmake might not link properly)
 	* follow instruction from [boost](http://www.boost.org/doc/libs/1_66_0/more/getting_started/unix-variants.html)
-	* ~~sudo apt-get install libboost-all-dev~~, since it would install an older

-	, which would not compile
+	* ~~sudo apt-get install libboost-all-dev~~, since it would install an older, which would not compile
 	* remember to install the non-header part of boost.
 This implementation needs
 		* Boost.ProgramOptions
 		* Boost.Filesystem